Correction: The previous cast list was incomplete and has been updated.

 While the content of the play does involve topics that might make some members of the audience uncomfortable, many of them are unavoidable facts of life, and in some cases, may even serve as points of reference for those experiencing the same thing.
 When asked if the domestic abuse portrayed in the production might help a person recognize their situation, Schneider responded, “That is certainly a possibility.
 It’s not the necessary goal of the production, of course, but in the event that that is something that is helpful to be seen, I’m glad that we can portray it for people.”

-Actors rehearse for “Footloose” at the Mariner Theatre in Homer, Alaska.
+Actors rehearse for “Footloose” at the Mariner Theater in Homer, Alaska.
 (Photo by Poppy Smith/Homer Independent Press)

-Actors rehearse for “Footloose” at the Mariner Theatre in Homer, Alaska.
+Actors rehearse for “Footloose” at the Mariner Theater in Homer, Alaska.
 (Photo by Poppy Smith/Homer Independent Press)

 Stage Adaptation by Dean Pitchford and Walter Bobbie Based on the Original Screenplay by Dean Pitchford